shannonphu/qollab/README.md

 7. Resolve the first comment and ensure it vanishes
 8. Upvote the second comment and ensure the vote is registered
 9. Toggle on visibility of resolved comments in the bottom toolbar and ensure the first comment reappears
-10. Toggle off visibility of resolved comments in the bottom toolbar and ensure the first comment disappears <br />
-Expected Result: No steps fail, and checks pass as described
+10. Toggle off visibility of resolved comments in the bottom toolbar and ensure the first comment disappears Expected Result: No steps fail, and checks pass as described